Sunday, 9 July 2017

 THE CRANKS

-You're half way through treatment, feeling sick, exhausted and you're skin if falling off.
+You're half way through treatment, feeling sick, exhausted and your skin is falling off.
 Then a well-meaning friend says, "they've found this miracle that shrinks tumours.
 It's Apricots!"
 Humans are a resourceful species and have been around for quite a while.
 If curing cancer really was as simple as scoffing a few apricots, or any other crack pot potion, we'd all be doing it by now.
 Don't be a crank, it makes you sound like a loon.

 AFTERMATH